Talk Dialect White Paper

 The Evidence For Our Dialects Disappearing

-The beating heart of Talk Dialect is to be a clarion call to all to save and resuscitate our closest communications – our own personal way of talking to each other.
+The beating heart of Talk Dialect is to be a clarion call to record AND revitalise our closest communications – our idolects and our sociolects – or in other more down to earh words: our own way of talking to each other.

 • Dialects.